huang-yi/shadowfax/README.md

 use App\WebSocket\EchoServer;
 use HuangYi\Shadowfax\Facades\WebSocket;

-WebSocket::listen('/', new EchoServer);
+WebSocket::listen('/echo', new EchoServer);

 ```

-Then, you can start the server, and connect your server with a WebSocket client.
+Now, you can start the WebSocket server by command `php shadowfax start`.

 ## Nginx configuration